-1. Introduction
+I. Introduction

-- 1.1 We will launch this year a process of intergovernmental negotiations leading to the adoption of a Global Compact for Safe, Orderly and Regular Migration. - 1.2 This Global Compact would set out a range of principles, commitments and understandings among UN Member States regarding international migration in all its dimensions.
+- 1. This year, we will launch a process of intergovernmental negotiations leading to the adoption of a global compact for safe, orderly and regular migration. - 2.
+The global compact would set out a range of principles, commitments and understandings among Member States regarding international migration in all its dimensions.
 It would make an important contribution to global governance and enhance coordination on international migration.
 It would present a framework for comprehensive international cooperation on migrants and human mobility.
 It would deal with all aspects of international migration, including the humanitarian, developmental, human rights-related and other aspects of migration.
-It would be guided by the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda, and be informed by the Declaration of the High-Level Dialogue on International Migration and Development adopted in October 2013.
+It would be guided by the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda of the Third International Conference on Financing for Development, and informed by the Declaration of the High-level Dialogue on International Migration and Development adopted in October 2013.

-2. Context
+II.
+Context

-- 2.1 We acknowledge the important contribution made by migrants and migration to development in countries of origin, transit and destination, as well as the complex inter-relationship between migration and development. - 2.2 We recognize the positive contribution of migrants for sustainable and inclusive development.
-We also recognize that international migration is a multi-dimensional reality of major relevance for the development of countries of origin, transit and destination, which requires coherent and comprehensive responses. - 2.3 We will cooperate internationally to ensure safe, orderly and regular migration involving full respect for human rights and the humane treatment of migrants, regardless of migration status.
-We underline the need to ensure respect for the dignity of migrants and the protection of their rights under applicable international law, including the principle of non-discrimination under international law. - 2.4 We emphasize the multidimensional character of international migration, the importance of international, regional and bilateral cooperation and dialogue in this regard, and the need to protect the human rights of all migrants, regardless of status, particularly at a time when migration flows have increased in the globalized economy. - 2.5 We bear in mind that policies and initiatives on the issue of migration should promote holistic approaches that take into account the causes and consequences of the phenomenon.
-We acknowledge that poverty, under-development, lack of opportunities, poor governance and environmental factors are among the drivers of migration.
-In turn, pro-poor policies, relating to trade, employment and productive investments, can stimulate growth and create enormous development potential.
-We note that international economic imbalances, poverty and environmental degradation, combined with the absence of peace and security, and lack of enjoyment of human rights, are all factors affecting international migration.
+- 3. We acknowledge the important contribution made by migrants and migration to development in countries of origin, transit and destination, as well as the complex interrelationship between migration and development. - 4.
+We recognize the positive contribution of migrants to sustainable and inclusive development.
+We also recognize that international migration is a multidimensional reality of major relevance for the development of countries of origin, transit and destination, which requires coherent and comprehensive responses.

+- 5. We will cooperate internationally to ensure safe, orderly and regular migration involving full respect for human rights and the humane treatment of migrants, regardless of migration status.
+We underline the need to ensure respect for the dignity of migrants and the protection of their rights under applicable international law, including the principle of non-discrimination under international law. - 6.
+We emphasize the multidimensional character of international migration, the importance of international, regional and bilateral cooperation and dialogue in this regard, and the need to protect the human rights of all migrants, regardless of status, particularly at a time when migration flows have increased. - 7.
+We bear in mind that policies and initiatives on the issue of migration should promote holistic approaches that take into account the causes and consequences of the phenomenon.
+We acknowledge that poverty, underdevelopment, lack of opportunities, poor governance and environmental factors are among the drivers of migration.
+In turn, pro-poor policies relating to trade, employment and productive investments can stimulate growth and create enormous development potential.
+We note that international economic imbalances, poverty and environmental degradation, combined with the absence of peace and security and lack of respect for human rights, are all factors affecting international migration.

-3. Content
+III.
+Content